L-Ferreira/TripPlanner/README.md

 - **Place Management** - Add and manage places to visit with descriptions and images
 - **Accommodation Tracking** - Manage hotel bookings with amenities and details
 - **Image Galleries** - Add photos to capture your trip memories
-- **Notes & Descriptions** - Add detailed notes for each day and place
+- **Notes & Descriptions** - Add detailed notes for each day and place with markdown support

 ### 🌐 **Internationalization**
 - **Multi-language Support** - English and Portuguese (Portugal)